When it comes to energy-efficient HVAC installation in Haltom City, there’s fantastic news for your family at tax time.

 What Makes My Purchase Eligible?

 To become eligible for the incentive, the home is required to be the taxpayer’s chief home in the United States.
-The enhancement must work for a minimum of five years, with the initial use beginning with the taxpayer.
+The improvement must work for a minimum of five years, with the initial use beginning with the taxpayer.

 What Types of Improvements are Qualify for High-Efficiency Renovations?